-High School and College....
+High School....
 Jennings attended Poteet High School in Mesquite, Texas, and was a standout in both football and baseball.
-In football, he won All-District honors at both, kicker and punter.
+In football, he won All-Area honors at both, kicker and punter.
 In baseball, as a senior, he was named the District MVP and posted a .410 batting average, hit seven home runs, and pitched his way to a 10-3 record and a 0.92 ERA with 132 strikeouts.

 Jennings and his wife, Kelly, have three children, son Braden, son Keathan, and daughter Bailee.
 His father, Jim, played baseball for the University of Texas and professionally in the Texas Rangers system.
 His late grandfather, James Jennings, was the long-time public address announcer for the Dallas Cowboys and Mesquite Championship Rodeo.